Free Car Insurance Comparison

 For now, let’s take a look at the assumptions and findings researchers and legal authorities have had about THC levels, perceived high, and driving skill.

-The cross-analysis of three different studies shows the inconsistent correlation between THC blood levels, subjective high, and performance.
+The cross-analysis of three different studies shows the inconsistent correlation between THC blood levels, subjective high, and performance, as shown in the graph below.

 To give you an idea of how quickly THC levels increase in your blood, eight puffs were taken in the first 10-15 minutes.